TimothyJones/github-cognito-openid-wrapper/README.md

 (If you use GitHub Enterprise, you need the API & Login URL.
 This is usually `https://<GitHub Enterprise Host>/api/v3` and `https://<GitHub Enterprise Host>`.)

-Next you need to decide if you'd like to deploy with lambda/API Gateway (follow Step 2a), or as a node server (follow Step 2b)
+Next you need to decide if you'd like to deploy with lambda/API Gateway using SAM (follow Step 2a), with lambda/API Gateway using CDK (follow Step 2b) or as a node server (follow Step 2c)

-### 2a: Deployment with lambda and API Gateway
+### 2a: Deployment with lambda and API Gateway using SAM

 - Install the `aws` and `sam` CLIs from AWS: